d365collaborative/d365fo.integrations/docs/Get-D365ActiveODataConfig.md

 ```

 ## DESCRIPTION
-Get active broadcast message configuration from the configuration store
+Get the active OData configuration from the configuration store

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-D365ActiveBroadcastMessageConfig
+Get-D365ActiveODataConfig
 ```

-This will get the active broadcast message configuration.
+This will get the active OData configuration.

 ## PARAMETERS